spencer741/wiki-link-mapper/README.md

 Creating a knowledge map of Wikipedia by developing different traversal algorithms to scrape Wikipedia, treating each URL as a node of knowledge that could later be organized and presented for faster learning.
 Although this project is in its infancy, I could see major applications in open-sourced education.

+### TO DO:
+* Make project easily deployable with mysql requirements and db creation.
+* analyze use of self-referencing key to store hierarchy integrity.